 New York City had me jaded; I felt that everything had already been written.
 It’s easy to find things to write about here that are as new and fresh as the seasons each time they arrive.
 The hard part is finding time to put pen to paper.
 Biking, skiing, swimming, hiking, kayaking, gardening, harvesting, baking, grilling, knitting, contra dancing—so much calls out to be done!
 The mountains beckon too, in their quiet green way.
 And the shimmering lake, and the full gold moon, and the moon's reflection in the lake reflects like a fist of pearls…

 It’s 7:30 AM on a June Tuesday, and my eight-month-old daughter and I push back the curtain to check on our neighbor’s chickens and see what the sky looks like—blue, cloud-dappled; the sun shines on the apple tree.
 This is what my grandmother would call a “typical Vermont day.”
 I love to wake up on the early side for coffee and pastries and get in a day’s page count during Amina’s morning nap at one of the atmospheric coffee shops in our neighborhood, Burlington’s historic Old North End.
-Panadero (203 North Winooski Avenue) has the best light.
+Barrio Bakery (197 North Winooski Avenue), formerly Panadero, has the best light.
 The sun pours through two wall-sized windows all morning while I enjoy a mocha topped with foam and a buttery raspberry scone as I write.
 For a heartier bite, I go for a bacon quickie at the Chubby Muffin (88 Oak Street), where the friendly counter guy knows how I like my eggs and where my canine sidekick likes to be tickled (behind her left ear especially).

 Irish and Lithuanian Jewish immigrants settled this part of the city in the late 1800s due to low housing costs and proximity to the waterfront, and waves of new Americans keep the neighborhood fresh and lively.
-On our way home, we pass a string of locally owned international markets on North Street, the Himalayan Market, 99 Asian Market, Cool Runnings Caribbean Market, and the Halal Store, where one can buy anything from fresh goat meat samosas to bubble tea, Tibetan Prayer flags to brocaded hijabs.
+On our way home, we pass a string of locally owned international markets on North Street, the Himalayan Market, 99 Asian Market, and the Halal Store, where one can buy anything from fresh goat meat samosas to bubble tea, Tibetan Prayer flags to brocaded hijabs.

 Once we get home, Amina and I take advantage of my caffeine buzz to have a dance-party-housecleaning fest with a local-band soundtrack (Swale, then the Toes, Kat Wright and her Indomitable Soul Band, then an EP of the Cush) before another session at the desk.
 After I’ve worked through a first revision of this morning’s best poem, it’s time for a long bike ride.
 Amina’s going for a walk with her Auntie ‘Lyssa, so I hop on Cricket and swoop down Depot Street to the waterfront where Lake Champlain sparkles all the way out to New York State.
 If I have the time, I ride past the skate park and the kayak and sailboat rental, across the Winooski River Bridge to the Causeway, a former railroad line connecting Burlington to the Champlain Islands.
 This is writer’s paradise.
 I stash my bike, shake out my towel, and lie down on a warm slab of rock with the lake surrounding me and the Adirondacks piling up into the clouds in the distance.
 And if (when) I hit writer’s block, I dive off a piling into the cold refreshing tumble.
 After a few dips and some gentle freewriting, I dry off in the sun.
 Watching a loon fish for her brunch, I realize its time for Amina’s next nursing session and bike back into town.